Pseudowire Emulation Edge to Edge (pwe3)

 path control mechanism to provide the required connectivity

-between the two endpoints of the PW.
+between the endpoints of the PW.

 A PW operating over a shared PSN does not necessarily have